genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/05_training-content-day5.md

 ## Navigating the documentation and how to get help​

-Remember that the Search functionality of the documentation is your friend.
+Remember that the Search function in the documentation is your friend.

 A new developer portal is on the way with features such as forum (internal Stack overflow), technical blogs, articles and more detailed documentation.